Lottery Winner Stays Grounded After $220 Million Jackpot

 Join Our Sunday Conversation

 If you won the lottery, how do you think it would change you?
-Tell us on Weekend Edition's Facebook page or in the comment section below.
+Tell us on Weekend Edition's Facebook page.

 BRAD DUKE: I had the ticket in a visor of a rental car at the time, and I had to stop and get fuel.
 I thought it would be a good time to check the tickets.
 So, I took the ticket in, let the gals behind the counter run the ticket through.
 And she made a bunch of weird noises and they started jumping up and down and jumping in circles, and I was trying to actually pluck the ticket out of their hand 'cause my first instinct was just to kind of get out of there.